Signatures (Basic): Request E-Signatures from Clients

 Covered here:

-For more helpful how-to videos, visit TaxDome Academy, our free online hub for
+For more helpful how-to videos, visit the TaxDome Academy, our free online hub for

 viewing and learning everything you need to know about TaxDome.

-How to request an e-signature from a client
+To request an e-signature from a client, follow these steps:

-1. In the account, go to Documents, click the three dots to the far right of the PDF, then click Request Signature in the pull-down.
+1. Go to the Documents subtab of a client account, click the three dots to the far right of the PDF, then select Request Signature.

-2. Choose the signer manually in the Choose signer drop-down or apply a signature template.
+2. Choose the signer in the Choose signer drop-down menu or apply a signature template.

-1. Template: If you’ve created signature templates to save time with frequently used forms, select one.
+2. Template: if you’ve created signature templates to save time with frequently used forms, here is where you can select one.

 • To add a field for a firm rep, select the Me option (details below).